sha0coder/spocky/README.md

 # spocky
-Genetic Algorithm to evolve ethereum traders, powered by Rust It creates intepreted codes automatically that are the trading strategy to buy and sell.
+Genetic Algorithm to evolve ethereum traders, powered by Rust.
+It creates intepreted codes automatically that are the trading strategy to buy and sell.

 Normally GA's are used to optimized constants but really can be used to evolve code as long as the evaluation function could drive the evolution.